Solution & Technology Videos

 You are here

 Today’s networks are expected to be open, automated and support agile service delivery.
-The key to ensuring that in a cost-effective manner lies in the management system.
+The key to ensuring that in a cost-effective manner lies in the management system and ethernet service activation testing.

 In this presentation, we will take a look at RADview, RAD’s network management and orchestration solution.